System Design Space

 DDL and DML: how a request flows

-DDL changes structure and metadata, while DML works with data.
-The visualization below walks through the key stages for both request types.
+DDL changes structure and metadata, while DML works with the data itself — and the two take different processing paths.
+The visualization below walks each route step by step.

 How a request flows through PostgreSQL